 Key Stage 5

-At A level, the sixth form have their own studio space in which they can work during their study periods and lessons.
+At A level, the Sixth Form have their own studio space in which they can work during their study periods and lessons.
 After a year of teacher directed projects in Year 12, students are given the freedom to choose the direction they wish to take with their specialism.
 In Year 13 this continues with students choosing the artists they study to help them with their own practical work.
-Students are always encouraged to be risk take, develop lateral thinking skills and be confident independent learners.
+Students are always encouraged to be risk takers, develop lateral thinking skills and be confident independent learners.